 The major difference between the Nancys and the Olives?
 Mindset.
-The Nancys of the corporate world are more narrow and rigid, often having a fixed mindset.
+The Nancys of the corporate world is more narrow and rigid, often having a fixed mindset.
 On the other hand, the Olives are flexible and open, embracing a growth mindset.

 - Thomas Edison—There’s no denying the genius of Thomas Edison.
 Yet as a boy, he was seen as rather average.
 Fortunately for all of us, that didn’t deter young Thomas.
 He was simply propelled by a longing to learn and a hunger for invention.
 In fact, he was often inspired by what he didn’t know.
 And he viewed failure as integral to experimentation.

 - Lou Gerstner of IBM—Even die-hard Apple fans acknowledge that Gerstner helped ignite an amazing corporate turnaround for IBM.
-This can partially be attributed to the fact that as CEO, he shunned ego and notions of self-importance.
+This can partially be attributed to the fact that, as CEO, he shunned ego and notions of self-importance.
 Instead, he created a culture that fostered and encouraged mentoring.
 This allowed employees and IBM as a whole to flourish.

 - Jackie Joyner-Kersee—Sure, Jackie Joyner-Kersee has an innate ability to run fast.
 But plenty of people with innate abilities don’t become Olympians.
 Joyner-Kersee thrived in part because she maintained a positive outlook.
 As she once noted, “I don’t mind losing as long as I see improvement.
 Or feel I’ve done as well as I possibly could.”

-- Enron—The oil company, now infamous its for corporate corruption and fraud, once attracted the best and the brightest.
+- Enron—The oil company, now infamous for corporate corruption and fraud, once attracted the best and the brightest.
 They were known to hire for innate talent.
 And they had many managers who believed their first instinct was their best instinct.
 This made it more difficult to consider alternate paths.
 Ultimately, when things got tough, the company found it easier to lie than to try and implement new practices.
 And it doesn’t take an MBA to know that lying isn’t a great way to do business.

 - John McEnroe—Yes, McEnroe was a tennis champion.
 However, he’s known as much for his temper as he is for his topspin.
 This anger stemmed from a fixed mindset that deemed a person is only successful if he wins.
-And that served (pun intended thank you) as an impediment to learning from lost matches.
-It did make for some wildly entertaining on-court antics though.
+And that served (pun intended, thank you) as an impediment to learning from lost matches.
+It did make for some wildly entertaining on-court antics, though.

-- David Rockefeller—He might be lauded as a kind philanthropist but when Rockefeller led Chase Manhattan Bank, he did so with a proverbial iron fist.
+- David Rockefeller—He might be lauded as a kind philanthropist, but when Rockefeller led Chase Manhattan Bank, he did so with a proverbial iron fist.
 More despot than director, his managers lived in fear of his disapproval.
 This only served to stifle innovation; who wants to pitch a new idea if you’re likely to get shouted down (spoiler alert: not us)?

 Are you now speculating about your own mindset?
 Feeling unsure as to which way you might lean?
 Then it’s time for a little self-reflection.
-Throw on some mood-appropriate music (light jazz perhaps?) and ask yourself these questions:
+Throw on some mood-appropriate music (light jazz, perhaps?) and ask yourself these questions:

-Do you have a bucket list?
+- Do you have a bucket list?
 If so, does it have a learning category?

-Do you use praise to foster development in both your direct reports and your peers?
+- Do you use praise to foster development in both your direct reports and your peers?
 How so?

-How do you feel when a challenge is in front of you?
+- How do you feel when a challenge is in front of you?

-Do you apply labels to your peers or employees?
+- Do you apply labels to your peers or employees?
 Does that help or hurt your team?

-How do react when you fail?
+- How do react when you fail?
 What does that reveal about your mindset?

-How do rejection, blame or shyness affect your work relationships?
+- How do rejection, blame, or shyness affect your work relationships?

-For example, rather than saying “I’m not a manager” declare “I’m not a manager yet.”
+For example, rather than saying, “I’m not a manager,” declare, “I’m not a manager yet.”
 That subtle shift in language allows you to open yourself up to possibility and positivity.
 And when you embrace those two ideas, you naturally begin to develop a growth mindset.
 In turn, this will likely lead to self-improvement and greater success – both for yourself and those around you.